Secondary Suite Incentive

 Will suites with older permits be eligible?

-Yes, any homeowner with a building permit for a secondary suite is eligible for the program regardless of when the permit was obtained.
-The amount a homeowner will receive will directly depend on missing safety elements at time of review of the incentive application.
+Yes, any homeowner with a building permit for a secondary suite is eligible for the incentive program regardless of when the permit was obtained.
+The amount a homeowner will receive will directly depend on missing safety elements at time of review of the incentive program application.

 Do I need to submit proof of costs for construction?

 Yes, to receive your pre-approved amount, you will need to submit receipts or paid invoices for costs directly related to the construction of your suite.
-Only receipts and payments dated after your date of application to the incentive will qualify for the total amount spent.
+Only receipts and payments dated after your date of application to the incentive program will qualify for the total amount spent.
 You must spend at least as much as you were pre-approved to receive to get the full amount.

-Example: John applied for the incentive on June 5 and the program team verified he needed: an egress window ($1,500), hardwired and interconnected smoke and carbon monoxide alarms ($1,000) and a smoke-tight barrier ($4,000).
+Example: John applied for the incentive on June 5 and the incentive program team verified he needed: an egress window ($1,500), hardwired and interconnected smoke and carbon monoxide alarms ($1,000) and a smoke-tight barrier ($4,000).
 John’s pre-approval amount is $6,500.
 To receive his full incentive amount, John must submit receipts or paid invoices for at least $6,500, all of which must be dated June 5 or after.

 What costs can I submit receipts for?